EdGustafsson/dogbook/README.md

-Created from scratch without the use of create-react-app
+Infrastructure created from scratch without the use of create-react-app.

-Use npm install to install all dependencies
+Use npm install to install all dependencies.

-npm start to run the application
+npm start to run the application.